sajeeb007/LinguisticFeature/README.md

 This repository contains the following main components:

+- `french_tokenize.py`: A script to tokenize the french sentences
 - `addpos.py`: A script to add POS tags to the source (French) sentences.
 - `addner.py`: A script to perform named entity recognition (NER) on the source sentences and annotate them accordingly.
 - `split.py`: A utility script to split the dataset into training, validation, and test sets.